xxr3376/Vim/vimfiles/bundle/shell/README.md

  * The `xolox#shell#execute()` function enables other Vim plug-ins (like my [easytags.vim] [easytags] plug-in) to execute external commands in the background (i.e. asynchronously) *without opening a command prompt window on Windows*.

-Two [Windows DLL files][dll] are included to perform these functions on Windows, while on UNIX external commands are used.
+gwo [Windows DLL files][dll] are included to perform these functions on Windows, while on UNIX external commands are used.

 ## Usage (commands & functions)